2019 Partner Conference

 - The ABC's of Urban Greening and Landscape Planning: From assessing your site to planting it, creating a successful urban green space involves many moving parts.
 Who should you consult?
 When, where, and what do you plant?
 How do you design for easier maintenance?
 Learn some tips and tricks through an interactive panel with local experts on successful landscaping practices and processes.
 Read more

-- Working with Your Community to Build and Sustain Your Project - a Step-by-Step Approach: Panel presentation followed by breakout sessions utilizing toolkits and scenarios to build a strong and sustainable project, whether you are just starting out or working through an ongoing project.
+- Working with Your Community to Build and Sustain Your Project - a Step-by-Step Approach: *Session at capacity, registration closed* Panel presentation followed by breakout sessions utilizing toolkits and scenarios to build a strong and sustainable project, whether you are just starting out or working through an ongoing project.
 Learn from those who have had success in their communities, as they share their best practices and tools for community building and volunteer management.
 Read more

 12:30pm Lunch, featuring keynote from Phil Ginsburg, General Manager at SF Recreation and Parks Department